ixdlabs/flutter-firebase-template/README.md

 9. Send a test notification via the dashboard (The FCM registration token will be logged in to the console) and check if it arrives (Both when app is in foreground/background).
 Tapping it should show a success message.
 10. Set and publish `minimumAppVersion` in Remote Config to 2.0.0 (higher than current), now when you open the app, there should be a message saying that you need to update the app.

+Note: To rename the intellij project properly, use intellij refactoring.

 ### Firebase Local Setup/Use Emulators